Determining Genus From Sandpile Torsor Algorithms: Genus From Rotor Routing when the Graph is Known

 \begin{prop} Consider the construction above.
-The edge $e_2$ is directly after $e_1$ in $\rho'_v$ if and only if $\hat T' = T' \cup e_2 \setminus e_1$.\\ \end{prop}
+The edge $e_2$ is directly after $e_1$ in $\rho'_v$ if and only if $\hat T' = T' \cup e_2 \setminus e_1$. \end{prop}

-\begin{proof} For the rotor routing torsor $r_{w_2}(S \times T)$, the single chip on $v$ travels around the graph until it reaches $w_2$.
+\begin{proof} In the evaluation of $r_{w_2}(S, T)$, the single chip on $v$ travels around the graph until it reaches $w_2$.
 Whenever the chip enters a $v$-component other than $\ribs$, say $\ribss$, it remains in $\ribss$ until it returns to $v$.
 While the chip is in $\ribss$, it can only shift edges within $\ribss$.
 In particular, it will not affect $\hat T'$.
 After the chip has returned to $v$, it will move on to the next edge in the cyclic order around $v$, and the effect on $\hat T'$ will be the same as if the rotor had spun an extra time without sending the chip.
 Hence, it suffices to consider the case where $G$ has only one $v$-component.

 After this simplification, the forward direction of the proof is immediate because if $e_2$ is the next edge after $e_1$ in the cyclic order around $v$, the rotor routing torsor will have a single step which exchanges $e_1$ for $e_2$ and then deposits the chip to $w_2$.
 The result is our desired tree.